vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/sarvASh_TIkAH/15/014/01_sa_yatprAchIndishamanu.md

 <details><summary>Griffith</summary>

 He when he went away to the eastern region, went away having become the Marut host, and having made Mind an eater of food.
-He who hath this knowledge eats food with Mind as food-eater.
 </details>

 <details open><summary>पदपाठः</summary>